 - Having neighbours judge your children without understanding the reasons behind it

 - Wanting to shield your children from the outside, judgmental world.

-- Navigating the medical system: “Should I take her to a pediatrician or a vet?” (“To a pediatrician or a psychologist?”)
+- Navigating the medical system: “Should I take her to a paediatrician or a vet?” (“To a paediatrician or a psychologist?”)